 - H8/O8: 0-29%

-Technically, there are no "pass" and "fails" at Leaving Cert.
+Technically, there are no "pass" and "fail" at Leaving Cert.
 Instead, consider the CAO points you need for your desired course.

-Claiming one Leaving Cert is more difficult than all the others since no two students are alike.
+Claiming that one Leaving Cert subject is more difficult than all the others is problematic, as no two students are alike.
 What one student finds challenging might be incredibly easy for another.

 However, physics is often cited as one of the hardest subjects at Leaving Cert due to its demanding theoretical content and complex problem-solving requirements.